wooyong/mvInterp/README.md

 ### Introduction

-This package performs linear interpolation of multivariate functions of arbitrary dimension.

-This is done by recursively applying bilinear interpolation.
+This package performs linear interpolation of multivariate functions of arbitrary dimension by recursively applying bilinear interpolation.

-Linear extrapolation is performed for evaluation points out of the grid.
+This package recursively applies bilinear interpolation to perform multivariate interpolation.
+A rectangular grid is required.
+Linear extrapolation is performed outside of the grid.

 ### Installation